ktorio/ktor-documentation/topics/elastic-beanstalk.md

   {src="snippets/aws-elastic-beanstalk/src/main/resources/application.conf" lines="1-5,9" style="block"}

 ### Step 2: Apply the Shadow plugin {id="configure-shadow-plugin"}
 This tutorial shows how to deploy the application to Elastic Beanstalk using a [fat JAR](fatjar.md).
 To generate fat JARs, you need to apply the Shadow plugin.
-Open the `build.gradle` file and add the plugin to the `plugins` block:
+Open the `build.gradle.kts` file and add the plugin to the `plugins` block:
 ```groovy
 ```
 {src="snippets/aws-elastic-beanstalk/build.gradle.kts" lines="5,8-9"}